November 2015 Sinjar offensive: Discovery of Yazidi mass graves

 Following the recapture, in Solagh, east of Sinjar city, Kurdish forces found a mass grave with the remains of at least 78 Yazidi women believed to be executed by ISIL militants.
 On 15 November 2015, yet another mass grave containing the remains of 50 Yezidi men was found at a place that used to be the Shingal Technical Institute's fish pond.

 Allegations of retaliation against Sunni Muslim houses

 According to witnesses, in an alleged act of retaliation, members of the Yazidi minority looted and burned Sunni Muslim houses following the recapture of the city.
-However, the report was denied by Kurdish security commanders, and could not be independently confirmed.
-In the course of the Islamic State's Northern Iraq offensive in August 2014, some Sunni inhabitants had allegedly identified local Yazidis to the jihadists, thereby enabling the following Sinjar massacre.
+However, the report was denied by Kurdish Peshmerga security commanders, and could not be independently confirmed.
+In the course of the Islamic State's Northern Iraq offensive in August 2014, some Sunni inhabitants had allegedly identified local Yazidis to the militant jihadists, thereby enabling the following Sinjar massacre.